 2012 Draft Talent

 The 2012 NHL Entry Draft was not the strongest draft class as far as talent goes, featuring busts like fourth-overall pick Griffin Reinhart and 12th pick Mikhail Grigorenko.
 However, a few notable prospects have since contributed at the NHL level.
-Third-round pick Shayne Gostisbehere has made a name for himself as a former staple on the Philadelphia Flyers’ blue line, The 17th-overall pick Tomas Hertl has become a centrepiece of the San Jose Sharks’ core, and third-round pick Frederik Andersen has solidified himself as one of the top goaltenders in the league.
+Third-round pick Shayne Gostisbehere has made a name for himself as a staple on multiple teams’ blue lines.
+The 17th-overall pick Tomas Hertl became a centrepiece of the San Jose Sharks’ core, and third-round pick Frederik Andersen solidified himself as one of the top goaltenders in the league.

 At the time, however, none of these players were in the conversation for the top pick, so selecting them first overall in hindsight is not realistic.
 The players to be discussed here were realistic options that the Oilers could have taken at the No. 1 spot.
 Any player picked within the lottery, with the exception of Andrei Vasilevskiy, will be considered, which is more realistic for the sake of argument.